BioPhoton/research-reactive-ephemeral-state-in-component-oriented-frontend-frameworks/README.md

 ![](https://github.com/BioPhoton/blog-crafting-reactive-ephemeral-state-in-angular-and-rxjs/raw/master/images/reactive-local-state-declarative-interaction-connector-code__michael-hladky.png "Subscription-Less Component - Connect method")

-We now have not only way less and maintainable code but also a "subscription-less component".
+We now have less code and it's maintainable.
+We also produced a "subscription-less component".

 This simple change will enable us to do create way more than just subscription-Less components.
 But this document is dedicated to the very fundamentals.